benjGam/String-Utils-TS/README.md

 ### StringUtilsWord class

-This class is responsible of manage some operations on words, we have following features:
+This class is responsible to manage some operations on words, we have following features:

 - `isPlural()`: This method is useful to know if a provided word is plural or not.
 - `isSingular()`: This method check the opposite of `isPlural()` one.